Gary Rosenberg: Biography

 Rosenberg created "Malacolog", an online database of western Atlantic marine mollusks.

 He also contributed significantly to the "Biotic Database of Indo-Pacific Marine Mollusks" and created an interactive key to the land snails of the West Indian island of Jamaica.
 More recently he has contributed much work to the worldwide database of marine organisms, WoRMS.

+A brief description of the malacology collection at the ANSP is available at the ANSP Collections Website.
+This links to a more comprehensive description of the collection, with statistics and a search facility, that is hosted by the Global Biodiversity Information Facility (GBIF) at Malacology Collection at the Academy of Natural Sciences of Philadelphia.

 Taxa

 Rosenberg has, alone or together with others, described and named various taxa of mollusks, including: